Inadequate Prenatal Care Harming Mother Or Child

 How to Contact a Medical Malpractice Attorney

-At Oshman & Mirisola, we have decades of combined legal experience helping those who have been wronged.
+At The Oshman Firm, we have decades of combined legal experience helping those who have been wronged.
 If you or your child has suffered due to negligent prenatal care, we want to offer our sincerest condolences.
 While we cannot imagine what you and your family have had to endure, we can assist you in moving on with your life and hold the responsible parties accountable for their actions.

 Contact us today by calling (800) 400-8182 for a no-cost, no-obligation consultation.
 From making phone calls to collecting medical records, we will handle all aspects of your case, allowing you to focus on what’s important: your family’s healing.
 We are here for you.